charlesm93/charlesm93.github.io/_pages/research.md

 primarly in the probabilitic programing language [Stan](http://mc-stan.org/).
 The main inference technique we use is Hamilton Monte Carlo (HMC), a sampling algorithm that uses principles of mathematical physics.
-One requirement for this algorithm is the computation of gradients of sometimes very complex distributions.
+One requirement for this algorithm is the computation of gradients for sometimes very complex distributions.
 This problem is best tackled by clever implementations of _automatic differentiation_.
-I am currently writing a review on the latter.
-For a preprint, see:
+I wrote a comprehensive review on the subject to appear in _WIRES: data mining and knowledge discovery_:

-* (2018) A Review of automatic differentiation and its efficient implementation [[preprint](https://arxiv.org/abs/1811.05031)]
+* (2019) A Review of automatic differentiation and its efficient implementation [[preprint](https://arxiv.org/abs/1811.05031)]

-I've recently started thinking about ways to combine HMC with variational inference methods, which leads to the approximate but fast computation of posterior samples.
+I've recently started thinking about fast approximation methods, and sampling from discontinuous distributions.
-I'm also trying to understand and improve the behavior of HMC, when dealing with discontinuous distributions (see [post](https://discourse.mc-stan.org/t/non-smooth-posterior-and-kkt-problem/6281)).

 ### Applications in pharmacometrics

 Most models in pharmacometrics are based on systems of ordinary differential equations (ODEs).
 To do inference on such models, we not only need to solve ODEs, but also to propagate derivatives through them.
-We must furthermore model the treatment patients undergo, formally known as the _event schedule_.
+We must furthermore model the broad array of treatments patients can undergo.
 To address these issues, I develop general purpose tools for ODE-based models in Stan.
 With colleagues at [Metrum](https://metrumrg.com/), I co-created [Torsten](https://github.com/metrumresearchgroup/Torsten), an extension of Stan with specialized routines for pharmacometrics.

 Articles and talks on the subject include: